phoenixlauncher/phoenix/README.md

   ##

-  This launcher was inspired by projects like Playnite and Lutris, and supports any game which can be launched from the command line.      <br/>
+  This launcher was inspired by projects like Playnite and Lutris, and supports any game which can be launched from the command line!
-  (So basically all of them!)

   It was designed to be small, fast, and not overly complicated.

 <img src="Readme Images/phoenixdark.webp" alt="Screenshot of the app"/>